nvi-inc/fs-vgos/fs-vgos.md

 For each computer you want to enable password-less login, append your public key to `.ssh/authorized_keys` on the remote host.
-On a recent versions of the Field System OS (ie FSL9 based on Debian Wheezy) use the command
+On a recent versions of the Field System OS (i.e., FSL9 based on Debian Wheezy) use the command (use the target host node name or IP address in place of $host):

     ssh-copy-id $host